dstaulcu/ScrapeSplunkDocs/README.md

 # ScrapeSplunkDocs
-Powershell script to automated download, categorization, and compression of Splunk Enterprise documentation
+Powershell script to automate download, categorization, and compression of Splunk Enterprise documentation.